How to prevent falls at home: a 10 step safety checklist

 - Anything you might trip over or must step over.

-- It is important to have a clear path to move around your house.
-That will probably mean having to re-arrange the furniture in your home to move more items against the wall, out of the way or get rid of them entirely.
+- Have a clear path to move around your house.
+Re-arrange the furniture to move items against the wall, out of the way or get rid of them entirely.

 10 Point Check